KlickyMao/emqx-enterprise-docs-en/install.rst

 Operating System
 ----------------

-EMQ X is developed utilizing the Erlang/OTP language / platform.
-It runs on the following OS: Linux, FreeBSD, MAC OS X and Windows Server.
+EMQ X depends the Erlang/OTP language/platform, runs on following OSes: Linux, FreeBSD, MAC OS X and Windows Server.

-We recommend the 64-bit Linux-based cloud host or server for the deployment.
+Recommend a 64-bit Linux-based cloud host or server for the deployment.

 CPU/MEM
 --------

-In the test scenario, EMQ X with 1G memory sustains 80K TCP links or 15K SSL links.
+In the test scenario, EMQ X with 1G memory is able to sustain 80K TCP links or 15K SSL links.

-In production environment, it is suggested to deploy at least 2 nodes in the cluster.
-Planning the CPU and Memory capacity on the basic of concurrent connections and the message throughput.
+In production environment, it is recommended to deploy at least 2 nodes in a cluster.
+Evaluate CPU and Memory capacity on concurrent connections and the message throughput.

 ---------------------------------
 Naming Rule of Software Package